-1 On December 3, 2007, TDS, segTEL, OCA, and Staff filed a joint settlement 2 agreement.
+· 1 On December 3, 2007, TDS, segTEL, OCA, and Staff filed a joint settlement 2 agreement.
 A hearing on the petitions and settlement agreement was held on December 4 3 and 5, 2007.
 On April 23, 2008, the Commission issued Order No. 24,852, in which it 4 concluded that the plans submitted by TDS met the standard under RSA 374:3-b, III(a) 5 for the Wilton and Hollis exchanges.
 [Order 24,852, p.
-27] 6 .7 Q. Can you elaborate on the Commission's decision in Order No. 24,852?
+27] 6 for the which and months exchanges.
+[Order 24,032, p.
+27] .7 Q. Can you elaborate on the Commission's decision in Order No. 24,852?
 8 A. In Order No. 24,852, the Commission used a two step process to evaluate whether 9 alternative regulation pursuant to RSA 374:3-b would be appropriate for the TDS 10 companies.
 First, the Commission analyzed whether third-party wireline, wireless or 11 broadband service is available to a majority of the customers in each exchange served by 12 the TDS companies.
 Second, if such third-party services are available, the Commission 13 analyzed whether the alternatives were "competitive" within the meaning of Subsection 14 III(a).
-Under Subsection III(a), the Commission must determine whether or not each of 15 the following conditions are met: 16 17 Competitive wireline, wireless, or broadband service is available to a majority of the 18 retail customers in each of the exchanges served by such small incumbent local 19 exchange carrier 20 The plan provides for maximum basic local service rates at levels that do not exceed 21 the comparable rates as charged by the largest incumbent local exchange carrier operating in the state and that do not increase by more than 10 percent in each of the 4 22
+Under Subsection III(a), the Commission must determine whether or not each of 15 the following conditions are met: 16 · · · 17 • Competitive wireline, wireless, or broadband service is available to a majority of the 18 retail customers in each of the exchanges served by such small incumbent local 19 exchange carrier 20 • The plan provides for maximum basic local service rates at levels that do not exceed 21 the comparable rates as charged by the largest incumbent local exchange carrier 22 operating in the state and that do not increase by more than 10 percent in each of the 4

-1 years after a plan is approved with the exception that the plan may provide for 2 additional rate adjustments, with public utilities commission review and approval, to 3 reflect changes in federal, state, or local government taxes, mandates, rules, 4 regulations, or statutes 5 • The plan promotes the offering of innovative telecommunications services in the state 6 The plan meets intercarrier service obligations under other applicable laws 7 The plan preserves universal access to affordable basic telephone service 8 • The plan provides that, if the small incumbent local exchange carrier operating under 9 the plan fails to meet any of the conditions set out in the section, the public utilities 10 commission may require the small incumbent local exchange carrier to propose 11 modifications to the alternative regulation plan or rate of return regulation.
-[RSA 12 374:3-b(III)] 13 14 15 Q. A. What did the Commission conclude?
-The Commission concluded that third-party alternatives are available to the majority of 16 the customers in the Wilton and Hollis exchanges.
+1 years after a plan is approved with the exception that the plan may provide for 2 additional rate adjustments, with public utilities commission review and approval, to 3 reflect changes in federal, state, or local government taxes, mandates, rules, 4 regulations, or statutes 5 • The plan promotes the offering of innovative telecommunications services in the state 6 • The plan meets intercarrier service obligations under other applicable laws 7 • The plan preserves universal access to affordable basic telephone service 8 • The plan provides that, if the small incumbent local exchange carrier operating under 9 the plan fails to meet any of the conditions set out in the section, the public utilities 10 commission may require the small incumbent local exchange carrier to propose 11 modifications to the alternative regulation plan or rate of return regulation.
+[RSA 12 374:3-b(III)] 13 14 15 Q. A. hat did the Commission conclude? e Commission concluded that third-party alternatives are available to the majority of 14 - Th 14 15 - Th the e Commission concluded that third-party alternatives are available to the majority of 14 15 16 - Th the cor e Commission concluded that third-party alternatives are available to the majority of customers in the Wilton and Hollis exchanges.
 [Order, p.
-27] The Commission also 17 concluded that the alternatives were "competitive".
-18 19 20 21 22 23 24 The level of competition between those third party alternatives and the local services provided by Wilton and Hollis, is sufficient to permit regulation under the amended alternative regulation plans filed by Wilton and Hollis".
-[Id., p.
-27] The Commission's conclusions were based in part upon the testimony of Staff witness 25 Gage, who found that alternative third-party cable broadband and wireless services were
+27] The Commission also available to a majority of the customers in both the Wilton and Hollis exchanges.
+The Commission's conclusions were also based upon evidence regarding TDS' loss of lines, minutes of use and revenues in these exchanges.